 Class of 2017 Semifinalist Cutoffs and Estimated Range for Class of 2018

 |State||Predicted Range||Class of 2017||Volatility|

 |District of Columbia||221-224||222||Low|

-Compass cautions juniors from overemphasizing National Merit at this point in their testing process.
+Compass cautions juniors about overemphasizing National Merit at this point in their testing process.
 The PSAT is not an admission test and, for juniors, results are now in the rearview mirror.
 Performance on the SAT and ACT matters far more than making any cutoff.
 Having a sense of National Merit status is not without value, however.
 To proceed to the Finalist or Scholarship portion of the National Merit program, students must obtain a minimum qualifying score on the SAT.
-This was rarely an obstacle when 90% of California test takers chose the SAT over the ACT.
-Within the class of 2017, though, we are seeing a dramatic reordering of choices, and many students would like to stick exclusively to ACT.
-Students have until December to obtain a qualifying score, so October, November, and December test dates will still be available for students choosing to wait on the SAT until they receive confirmation of their Semifinalist status in September.
+The shift among high scoring students to the ACT has complicated the process.
+Fortunately, Semifinalists have until December of senior year to take the SAT as a qualifying score for Finalist status.
 Taking the SAT is not a requirement for Semifinalist recognition.
-See our National Merit FAQ for more information on the ins and outs of the program.